ttm/dissertacao/article/acm/notes.md

 - redo the lucas series calculations (check if in massa, add scripts for it and other sequences).
 OK
 - make explicit that the notes in music section does not benefit so much by expressions as equations as the other sections, but it is a very condensed presentation of musical theory and each subsection has algorithms and music in the massa toolbox.
 OK
 - Make explicit that one merit of the article is the effort to sum up musical theory, many more discussions can be easily added but we believe that from the article on, the reader can look into other articles and books.
 OK
+- account for spectral music composition and other post-serial techniques.
+OK
+- better account for serial techniques.
+OK
+- account for sonic textures.
+OK
+- maybe visit denis smalley (spectromorphology of sound).
+OK
+- use of random distributions.
+OK
+- last notes on form after directional and cyclic (ternary, rondo, theme and variations, sonata, etc).
+OK
+- account for phrases and melody construction (check e.g. Schoenberg's Fundamentals of Musical Composition).
+Put in motifs and larger units OK
+- see music composition in wikipedia.
+OK
+- see if meter of metre for metrica musical.
+OK
+- cite formalized music do xenakis.
+OK
+- cite topos of music when stating that the section can be further formalized.
+OK

 ### Vocabulary
 - campo harmônico => harmonic field?